Skip to content

 facet joint syndrome and benefits of massage therapy

-If you are suffering from pain in your neck, shoulders, or back that is caused by facet joint syndrome, then you may be considering massage therapy as a potential treatment.
-But what exactly is facet joint syndrome and how can massage therapy help?
+If you are suffering from neck pain, shoulder pain, or back pain that is caused by facet joint syndrome, then you may be considering massage as a potential treatment.
+But what exactly is facet joint syndrome and how can massage help?
 Let’s take a look.

 What is Facet Joint Syndrome?